 - The 1st Nutrient Watershed Permit was adopted in 2014, and required a regional study on Nutrient Treatment by Optimization and Upgrades, completed in 2018. - The 2nd Nutrient Watershed Permit was adopted in 2019.
-It includes: - Continued individual POTW nutrient monitoring and reporting; - o Continued group annual reporting; - Significantly increased funding for science: - Regional assessment of the feasibility and cost for reducing nutrients through nature-based systems and recycled water; - Establishing current performance for Total Inorganic Nitrogen (TIN), and "load targets" for nutrient loads based on 2014 to 2017 load data plus a 15% buffer for growth and variability - Recognition of "early actors" who are planning projects that will substantially decrease TIN loads. - Through the nutrient surcharge levied on permittees, BACWA funds compliance with the following provisions on behalf of its members: - Group Annual Reporting - Regional Studies on Nature-Based Systems and Recycled Water - Support of scientific studies through the Regional Monitoring Program (RMP) with \$11M over the five-year permit term.
+It includes: - Continued individual POTW nutrient monitoring and reporting; - o Continued group annual reporting; - Significantly increased funding for science; - Regional assessment of the feasibility and cost for reducing nutrients through nature-based systems and recycled water; - Establishing current performance for Total Inorganic Nitrogen (TIN), and "load targets" for nutrient loads based on 2014 to 2017 load data plus a 15% buffer for growth and variability - Recognition of "early actors" who are planning projects that will substantially decrease TIN loads. - Through the nutrient surcharge levied on permittees, BACWA funds compliance with the following provisions on behalf of its members: - Group Annual Reporting - Regional Studies on Nature-Based Systems and Recycled Water - Support of scientific studies through the Regional Monitoring Program (RMP) with \$11M over the five-year permit term.

 - Studies related to Recycled Water and Nature-Based Systems were completed in June 2023, as required by the 2nd Nutrient Watershed Permit. - Each year by February 1, BACWA submits a Group Annual Report on behalf of its members.
 The report summarizes trends in nutrient concentrations and loading for each agency, and for all the agencies as a whole.
 The annual reporting period in the 2nd Watershed Permit is based on a water year (Oct.
 1 - Sept.
-30).
-The Group Annual Report for 2022-2023 was completed on February 1, 2024. - In response to the summer 2022 algae bloom, Regional Water Board staff plan to include significant TIN load reduction requirements in the 3rd Watershed Permit.
+30). - In response to the summer 2022 algae bloom, Regional Water Board staff plan to include significant TIN load reduction requirements in the 3rd Watershed Permit.
 The NMS modeling team tested several load reduction scenarios to inform the new requirements.
-Based on this modeling, Regional Water Board staff are currently proposing dry season load limits that are about 40% lower than actual loads from the 2022 dry season. - The current concept proposed by the Regional Water Board is for the permit to contain interim limits for dry season TIN loads that are effective immediately and "final limits" that become effective after 10 years.
+Based on this modeling, Regional Water Board staff have proposed dry season load limits that are about 40% lower than actual loads from the 2022 dry season. - The Regional Water Board plans to reissue the Nutrient Watershed Permit in June 2024 and has released a Tentative Order (draft permit).
+The Tentative Order contains interim limits for dry season TIN loads that are effective immediately and "final limits" that become effective after 10 years.
 The 10-year clock could be modified in subsequent permits if the "final limits" become more stringent, so the term "final" only applies to this specific permitting action.